Our Island Story

 Memory is not just about identity: it is also a store of experience.
 By thinking about agency rather than identity, my book sets out to learn more broadly from the experience of the island’s previous inhabitants, giving us a much fuller perspective on where we are now, and more resources for thinking about what we might do next.

-Mike Braddick is professor of history at the University of Sheffield.
+Professor Mike Braddick is a Senior Research Fellow at All Souls College, Oxford, having previously held a position in History at the University of Sheffield.
 He has written extensively on the social, economic and political history of England, Britain and the British Atlantic.
-He is currently working on a biography of Christopher Hill, the great Marxist historian, and on the politics of the English grain trade between 1315 and 1815.